ctsai-1/wheelchair-design-platform/README.md

-# The EDU Wheelchair
+# The EDU Wheelchair: a connected wheelchair for museum exhibition

-by Dario, Samira and Chung
+by Dario Sapienza and Samira Miccolis sdf
-sdf

 # project description: